vekatze/neut/book/src/overview.md

 # => Hello, world!
 ```

-To learn more about how to use the language, follow [the Chapter 3 (Language Tour)](./language-tour.md).
+To learn more about how to use the language, follow [Chapter 3 (Language Tour)](./language-tour.md).

 ## List of Other Basic Characteristics?

 - A compiled language
 - Call by Value
 - Impure
-- Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html), assembly, or binary
+- Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html), assembly, and binary
-- The typesystem ≒ [CoC](https://en.wikipedia.org/wiki/Calculus_of_constructions) + [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) + fix - universe hierarchy
+- The type system ≒ [CoC](https://en.wikipedia.org/wiki/Calculus_of_constructions) + [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) + fix - universe hierarchy
   - That is, the usual one in functional programming, but a bit generalized

 ## Anything Else?

-You might also find the module system of Neut interesting. *It distinguishes modules using the checksums of tarballs*, and defines module identities using version information.
-Although this is not the main point of Neut (and I'm ready to retract it immediately if I found a critical flaw), it still might be of interest.
-For more, see [the Chapter 4 (Module System)](./module-system.md).
+You might also find the module system of Neut interesting. *It distinguishes modules using the checksums of tarballs* and defines module identities using version information.
+Although this is not the main point of Neut (and I'm ready to retract it immediately if necessary), it still might be of interest.
+For more, see [Chapter 4 (Module System)](./module-system.md).

 ## ...
 But What After All is This Thing?